aather/abyss/README.md

  peer            	Applies to Net benchmark.
 Agents generates load agains services running on this server
 ```

 There are abyss agents to collect java and jvm  metrics using java agents that connects to JMX port on demand on the localhost to collect metrics.
-At this point Cassandra, Kafka and Tomcat mmetrics are reported
+At this point Cassandra, Kafka and Tomcat metrics are reported
 ![Abyss](cassandra.png)

 ## Abyss Benchmark Agents